nodebotanist/jsconf2014/outline.md

   * Build tools like grunt/gulp: automate build tasks, installation tasks, etc.
   * CI tools like TravisCI: notified when modules update/deprecate, keep track of module stability/tests
 * These tools, and others like them, have solved these problems.
-* In fact, in a module-based system, you can easily include, and keep up-to-date, all themodules you need, while removing the ones you don't.
+* In fact, in a module-based system, you can easily include, and keep up-to-date, all the modules you need, while removing the ones you don't.

 ## Conclusion